davidgeere/swift-echo/EVENTS.md

 - **Embeddings**: 2 events for embedding operations
 - **Errors**: 1 event for error handling

-All events can be handled using `echo.when(.eventType) { event in ... }` with pattern matching to extract associated values.
+All events can be observed using `for await event in echo.events { ... }` with pattern matching to extract associated values.